hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-add-web-domain-stats admin example.com awstats

-The call is used for enabling log analyzer system to a domain.
+This function is used for enabling log analyzer system to a domain.
 For viewing the domain statistics use http://domain.tld/vstats/ link.
 Access this page is not protected by default.
 If you want to secure it with passwords you should use v-add-web-domain_stat_auth script.

 *******************************************************************